-Timely permanency hearings within twelve months of the child's removal support achievement of the Department's permanency goals.
+Timely permanency hearings within twelve months of the child's removal support achievement of the permanency goal.
 At the time of the child's initial removal pursuant to court order, the Department informs the parent(s) that substantially neglecting or willfully refusing to participate in reunification services may result in a court order to terminate parental rights at the permanency hearing.
 For children younger than three at the time of removal, Arizona law requires a permanency hearing within six months of the child's removal from the home.

-The Family-Centered Strengths and Risks Assessment Interview and Documentation Guide provides questions for DCS Specialists to ask families when gathering information to assess functioning and protective capacities.
+The DCS SAFE AZ SharePoint site contains documents that provide example questions for DCS Specialists to ask families when gathering information to assess functioning and protective capacities.
 The recommended questions are open-ended, non-confrontational, and phrased to engage family members in the identification of their own unique strengths and needs.
 The Department uses information gathered during the interviews to develop a family-centered case plan to support achievement of the permanency goal and address the child's educational, physical health, and mental health needs.
-The Interview Guide results in a case plan that is tailored to the unique needs identified by the family or other sources.
-DCS Specialists arrange and monitor services to address risks within the home, maintain family relationships, support timely achievement of the permanency plan, facilitate information sharing among team members, and report progress and barriers to the juvenile court and Foster Care Review Board (FCRB).
-The Department conducts a planned transition of the child to the home when the parent has successfully addressed the safety threats that prevented him or her from caring for the child safely without Department involvement.
+The thorough information gathering results in a case plan that is tailored to the unique needs identified by the family or other sources.
+DCS Specialists arrange and monitor services to address diminished protective capacities within the home, maintain family relationships, support timely achievement of the permanency plan.
+DCS Specialists facilitate information sharing among team members, and report progress and barriers to the juvenile court and Foster Care Review Board (FCRB).
+The Department conducts a planned transition of the child to the home when the in-home safety analysis indicates the threats can be safely managed in the home under a safety plan.
 The Department may develop this plan with the family in a Team Decision Making (TDM) meeting, and puts follow-up and support services in place to ensure a safe and successful reunification.

-The Department and the courts implement concurrent planning for children placed in out-of-home care with a permanency goal of family reunification, when the prognosis of achieving family reunification within 12 months of the child's initial removal is assessed as being unlikely.
+The Department and the courts implement concurrent planning for children placed in out-of-home care with a permanency goal of family reunification when the prognosis of achieving family reunification within 12 months of the child's initial removal is assessed as being unlikely.
 When concurrent planning is implemented, the DCS Specialist will work toward the family reunification goal and the identified concurrent goal simultaneously.
 The Department implements concurrent planning activities to ensure alternate caregivers are identified and prepared to care for the child on a permanent basis, if reunification cannot occur.
 Concurrent planning focuses the family and team on permanency from the outset of the case, so that reunification is given the greatest chance to succeed and another permanency option is ready to be finalized if reunification cannot be achieved.
 The Department's policy and training emphasizes the need to implement concurrent planning activities, as opposed to simply identifying a concurrent permanency goal.
 These activities include thorough kinship search and assessment, selection and placement of the child with the caregivers who will adopt or obtain guardianship of the child if reunification is not possible, and preparation of the permanent home (such as early completion of home studies, certification requests, and adoption subsidy applications).
 Early selection and placement of the child in the permanent home improves placement stability and may increase placement of siblings together by avoiding situations where siblings are initially placed separately and team members become reluctant to move the children to a permanent home that can care for the sibling group.